ayannawade/ayannawade.github.io/_staff_members/jane-doe.md

 ---
-name: Jane Doe
+name: A. Ayanna Wade
 image: "//placekitten.com/440/440?a=.png"
-credentials: LLB
+credentials: PhD Candidate
 phone_extension: "02"
 ---

-Jane has 19 years of experience in law, and specialises in property
+Ayanna has 8+ years of experience in data analysis and visualization.